 Habitat for threatened, endangered, and sensitive species has been protected, restored, or maintained, and is not fragmented by new development.
 New recreation developments are located outside sensitive habitat for threatened, endangered, and sensitive species.
 Populations of threatened and endangered species are recovered.
 No additional species becomes threatened or endangered.
-A seed collection/propagation program is in place for propagation of threatened, endangered, and sensitive species, and y many of the threatened, endangered, and sensitive species, and the ecosystem processes necessary to ensure their continued existence.
+A seed collection/propagation program is in place for propagation of threatened, endangered, and sensitive species, and the ecosystem processes necessary to ensure their continued existence.
 A partnership has been developed with Clark County to remove feral dogs and cats, and enforce the leash law.